Overview

 Summary

-In many instances the benefits of these medicines do not justify the risk of harm for older adults.
-The use of these medicines is associated with adverse effects including (but not limited to): impairment of physical and cognitive function, sedation, falls and fractures, and an increased risk of mortality.
-Their use in older people is also associated with economic costs such as an increased risk of hospitalisation.
+In many cases, the benefits of frequently prescribed medications in older adults do not outweigh the risks of harm.
+These medications are associated with adverse effects, including—but not limited to—impaired physical and cognitive function, sedation, falls and fractures, and an increased risk of mortality.
+Additionally, their use in older adults often leads to economic consequences, such as a higher likelihood of hospitalisation.

 Key dates